Review of teaching materials

 Reviews and recommendations

 A summary of the first part of the review of the last three have been published in Journal of Industrial Ecology.
-For each of these three, more detailed comments are available in the following files:
+In addition, more detailed review comments are available in separate documents:

-With the risk of appearing biased, the Academy currently recommends the textbook of Academy member Scott Matthews as the best choice for a beginner’s textbook, see also our page on open teaching material.
+With the risk of appearing biased, the Academy currently recommends the textbook by Academy member Scott Matthews as the most suitable option for beginners.
+See also our page on open teaching material for further resources.